 TIG Welding (Gas Tungsten Arc Welding or GTAW)

-This welding process is used generally in nonferrous industries, for example; manufacturing of tubing, vehicles, bicycles etc.
+This process is used generally in nonferrous industries, for example; the manufacturing of tubing, vehicles, bicycles, etc.

 Electroslag welding (ESW)